Strategic IS Reflections: Weeks 1–4

 Narratives and storytelling further strengthen digital strategies by explaining how technological solutions address real problems.
 When organisations communicate value effectively, they create stronger connections between users and digital systems.

-In the South African context, digital strategies must account for structural realities such as high mobile data costs, uneven connectivity, and varying levels of digital literacy.
+In the South African context, digital strategies must account for structural realities such as the extremely high mobile data costs, poor connectivity, and varying levels of digital literacy.
 Ignoring these factors can result in technologically impressive systems that fail to deliver meaningful value to users.

 Reflecting on these insights, I believe that successful digital strategies must combine technological capability with contextual understanding.
 Information Systems professionals must therefore think beyond technical implementation and consider how systems create value for diverse stakeholders.